Stormy start to Indian parliament's last session before election

 Mandira Kala, head of research at PRS Legislative Research, said the corruption issue should not distract attention from the economy.
 Once a star performer, India’s growth has slowed in recent years and it is now weathering a storm in emerging markets.

-”When you look at what the economy needs there are a lot of bills that are not being looked at,“ said Kala, picking out a pending higher education bill and a mining bill as examples.”
+“The focus might be on anti-corruption now, but when you look at what the economy needs there are a lot of bills that are not being looked at,” said Kala, picking out a pending higher education bill and a mining bill as examples.

 Additional reporting by Malini Menon, Editing by Robert Birsel and Ron Popeski